 Narcissists are never happy.
 They are full of jealousy, rage, insecurity, and hatred.
-Due to this, he or she has a load of vile bile stewing in their stomach cavity at all times, and they need someone to projectile vomit onto.
+Due to this, he or she has a load of vile bile stewing in their stomach cavity at all times, and they need someone to project their negative emotions onto.

 It’s also why they appear so happy with the new supply.
-The new supply doesn’t know the Narcissist’s agenda and will go along with whatever the Narc asks of them.
+The new supply doesn’t know the narcissist’s agenda and will go along with whatever the narcissist asks of them.
 But as was the case with you, and all the partners they had before you, the new supply will eventually be devalued and discarded, too.

-Victims often believe that when the Narcissist comes back after No Contact, it’s because they’re in love.
+Victims often believe that when the narcissist comes back after months, it’s because they’re in love.
 Allow me to share the Narcissist’s perspective on the topic of love, written by John Howell:

 A Narcissist’s Love Letter

 When I say I’m in love with you, I mean I love the way I feel when I’m with you.
 I love myself through you.
 I love seeing myself through your eyes.
 I love seeing myself through my eyes imagining how I look through your eyes.
 I love having someone new to tell my stories to, to express my opinions, and to share my profound theories and beliefs about the important things in life.
 I love hearing myself say these things as I imagine how they sound to you, and how enthralled with me I imagine you are.

 When I say I’m in love with you, I love having someone beautiful to wear, like a new outfit.
 I love the way you feel on me.
 I love the way I feel about me when you are with me.